Samyak-bohra/US-infaltion-and-unemployment/README.md

 Q1 what is the unadjusted average unemployment rate in males

-select AVG(value)

-from  bigquery-public-data.bls.unemployment_cps

-where series_title like '%(unadj) Unemployment Rate%' and series_title like '%Male%'

 <img width="168" alt="image" src="https://user-images.githubusercontent.com/100790766/156757271-d80ba54d-b6e7-443a-ad8e-d0e24d60170c.png">

 Q2 what is the unadjusted avg unemployment rate in black people who are 20 and above for the year 2021?